Market Impact: A Systematic Study of the High Frequency Options Market: Data

 It is important to understand the fundamental difference between these two types of metaorders.
 For example, if someone wants to buy \textit{at the money forward volatility} (Fig. \ref{simple vol atmf strikes}), the simplest strategy is to buy options with strikes close to the money forward.
 Whereas if one wants to buy \textit{at the money forward skew}, a simple way to do so consists in buying out of the money options while at the same time, selling in the money options (Fig. \ref{simple ATMF skew strikes}).

 A simple way to check that the previous intuitions presented in Figures \ref{simple vol atmf strikes} and \ref{simple ATMF skew strikes} are not totally irrelevant is to study for the two kinds of metaorders the relation of the $\theta-$market impact curve as a function of the (unbiased) standard deviation (weighted by the $\theta$-sensitivity) of the strikes of the child orders pertaining for each metaorder denoted by $\sigma_{K/F}$ (Fig. \ref{strikes ATMF vol} and \ref{strikes ATMF skew}).
+Hence for each $\theta-$metaorder $\omega$ the expression of $\sigma_{K/F}^{\theta}(\omega)$ is given by